Batuhan-Yildirim/P2PSpaceVATReaderExtension/README.md

 - [Tesseract.js](https://github.com/naptha/tesseract.js)

-## Future Updated
+## 🔧 Planned Future Updates

-1) More Country Format  will be here!
-(FR -> GB -> IT -> ES -> PL ->.........)

-2) Capture VAT number will replace with image VAT number extraction!
+1) Expanded Country Support
+Additional country formats will be introduced, including France (FR), United Kingdom (GB), Italy (IT), Spain (ES), Poland (PL), and more.

+2) Image-Based VAT Extraction
+The current "Capture VAT Number" feature will be enhanced to support automatic VAT number extraction from images.

+3) UI/UX Improvements
-3) Design and Style will improve based on files logic!
+Design and styling will be refined based on the underlying file logic to improve usability and visual consistency.

-4) Some VAT numbers extraction logic will develop!
+4) Enhanced VAT Extraction Logic
+New logic will be developed to support more complex VAT number extraction scenarios.

-> All Data is not saving in the database.
-When you close the application, data will disappear definitely!
+> "Warning: Some data is not being persisted to the database.
+Closing the application will result in the permanent loss of any unsaved information."